sentinelfirewall/sentinel/csf/readme.txt

 1. All lfd blocks will be temporary blocks so that csf/lfd can keep blocks in sync with CloudFlare

-2. Automatic blocks via lfd are limited to LF_MODSEC and LF_CXS triggers as only through these can the domain name be determined.
+2. Automatic blocks via lfd are limited to LF_MODSEC triggers as only through these can the domain name be determined.
 Any users that own domains that are involved in the trigger will get a block in their CloudFlare Firewall.
 Additionally, any users with the special case "any"